mikeboyle/lift-state-bugfix-solution/README.md

 ```
 ## STEP 3: FIX THE BUGS
 Fix the bugs!
 Implement the plans you wrote above.
-If you realize the plan needs to change, updat
+If you realize the plan needs to change, update it.
-Make a separate commit for each bug fix.
+Make a separate commit for each bug fix or group of related fixes.